 Mortgage insurance premiums apply to FHA loans, which are guaranteed by the federal government.
 Private mortgage insurance applies to conventional loans when you make a down payment of less than 20%.
 Conventional loans are mortgages offered by private lenders without a government guarantee.
 You may be required to buy mortgage insurance when you get a loan to purchase a house as well as when you refinance.
 Let’s talk about the difference between MIP and PMI.

-One important difference between the mortgage insurance requirements for FHA and conventional loans is the upfront funding fee.
-Every person who buys a house with an FHA loan has to pay an upfront premium of 1.75% of the purchase price of the house.
-That means if you a buy a house that costs $250,000, you have to pay a mortgage insurance funding fee of $4,375.
+One important difference between the mortgage insurance requirements for FHA and conventional loans is the upfront premium.
+Every person who buys a house with an FHA loan has to pay an upfront premium which is currently 1.75% of the purchase price of the house.
+That means if you buy a house that costs $250,000, you have to pay a mortgage insurance premium of $4,375.
 Conventional loans have no upfront mortgage insurance premium.

 Another important difference between MIP and PMI are the monthly insurance premiums.
 Every person who buys a house with an FHA loan must pay monthly insurance premiums in addition to the 1.75% up front insurance premium.
 The cost of MIP depends on the term of your mortgage, the amount of your base loan amount, and your loan-to-value ratio (LTV).
 While the cost of the annual premium can vary from borrower to borrower, the annual cost of MIP generally runs between 0.45% and 1.05% of the loan amount.

 Unlike FHA loans, not every person who buys a house with a conventional loan is required to buy private mortgage insurance.
 If you make a down payment of 20%, you do not need to pay for PMI.
 If you make a down payment of less than 20%, the lender will require you to pay PMI.
+(There are some exceptions to this rule, such as 80/20 loans or 80/10/10 loans, but they are not very common).
 The cost of PMI is affected by factors like your credit score and the amount of your down payment.
 The cost can vary from borrower to borrower and generally runs between 0.5% and 2% of the loan amount of the mortgage.

 The requirements for PMI are different.
-Borrowers can request lenders cancel private mortgage insurance after their home's equity reaches 80%.
-Canceling PMI at 80% equity typically requires you to contact your lender and request the insurance be removed.
-Lenders should automatically cancel PMI when your equity reaches 78%.
+Borrowers whose loans were made on or after July 29, 1999 to purchase or refinance their single-family primary residence can request lenders cancel private mortgage insurance after their home’s equity reaches 80%.
+Canceling PMI at 80% equity typically requires you to have a good payment history, be current on your loan, and to request in writing that your lender cancel the insurance.
+Lenders should automatically cancel PMI when your equity reaches 78% if you are current on the loan.
 Depending on how quickly you pay down the principal on your loan, or how quickly the market value of your house increases, you may need to pay PMI for only a few years.
 Here is a quick comparison of some of the important differences between MIP and PMI.